msu-cmse-courses/cmse495-FS25/Syllabus.md

 ## Course Format and Activities

 The class will meet three times a week during the 15-week semester and will be delivered **_synchronously_**.
-Students are expected to attend class during the designated class period (MWF 3:00-4:20pm).
+Students are expected to attend class during the designated class period (MWF 9:30-10:40am).
 Classroom time will be divided across three broad activity categories:

 - Project planning, team meetings, milestones and reports (Mondays)
 - Professional skills training and practice (Wednesdays)
 - Software development and technical skills practice (Fridays)

 Early in the semester, students will be divided into capstone teams of 4-5 people and assigned a semester long project with multiple milestones.
 The majority of a students grade will come from working constructively as a team to accomplish the project goals (as defined by the instructor and the project community partners).
-When possible, the majority of out-of-class time will be dedicated to tasks and deliverable that relate directly to the capstone team's projects.
+When possible, the majority of out-of-class time will be dedicated to tasks and deliverables that relate directly to the capstone team's projects.
 Students should expect to spend an average of 10-15 hours a week outside of class working on their capstone projects.

-### Class participation
+### Class Participation

 Class sessions will be held three times a week and broken up into presentations, discussions, group work and programming activities.